 “Pay particular attention to how you behave when under high stress; this is often the marker of your most natural or comfortable style.”

 When we need to be cultivating positive interactions with someone, big style differences can make almost any interaction less positive for both parties.

 The Magic Ratio for Having a Neutral Relationship with Anyone

 The magic ratio to have at least a neutral relationship with anyone is 3:1.
-You need three positive interactions for every negative interaction.
-If you give praise easily, listen attentively, respect others’ opinions and values, they are more likely to go the extra mile for you, forgive your mistakes, and accept criticism from you more readily.
+In other words, you need three positive interactions for every negative interaction.
+If you give praise easily, listen attentively, and respect others’ opinions and values, they are more likely to go the extra mile for you.
+They will forgive your mistakes and accept criticism from you more readily.

 - Notice the styles of others.
 Do they like to start with small talk, or are they all about getting to the point quickly and moving on?
 What do they do under stress?
 What is the pace of their work – are they quick to speak up, or do they wait and think about their input for a while before speaking?
 You can even have your teams take an assessment and talk about how to use that to improve working relationships and communication.

 - Acknowledge style differences and work to meet halfway.
 When you are working with people with a very different style, let them know that your preferences are different, that you will work to meet them closer to their comfort zone, and how you would like them to also shift to meet you part-way.
 Upfront communication reduces our negative judgment of other styles and makes it a common problem we can work on together.